nordic-institute/X-Road/src/e2e-tests/README.md

+## Naming conventions
+### Feature naming
+* Feature files are numbered as they're **executed in alphabetical order**.
+* Kebab case must be used for files names.
+* It is OK to make granular feature files per feature if that makes scenarios more readable.

+### Scenario naming
+* Scenarios must describe what they're testing.
+* Scenarios are executing in sequential order.
+From top to bottom.
+* Naming must be unique.

 # Running

 Default properties do not specify what environment should be used.
 This configuration should be passed through gradle or